theRAPTLab/gsgo/docs/00-dev-log.md

 ## Apr 22.01 - Placeholder Wireframes

 I need to review the MUI Basics again.
 Added to [40-mui-cheatsheet](40-client-tech/40-mui-cheatsheet.md).
-Started building a very simple expandable component for on-screen annotation of what things do
+Started building a very simple expandable component for on-screen annotation of what things do.

+## Apr 23.01 - Revisiting System Entities

+After starting the deep wireframing, by the end of the day I realized that the functional draft needs a lot of tightening up to be an  implementable design.
+So, let's work on that.
+I wrote it up in the IU Google Drive in [02-gemstep-ux](https://drive.google.com/open?id=1DTTEko3dzj2jMVIBqu-YTDs4-qmxDM3m).
+The first phase was **system entity description**; the next phase is to describe the UI for manipulating those system entities...the actual UX.

+## Apr 23.02 - Defining System Entity UI Elements

+Now I'm going to make a list of the entities.
+First copy them to the COMMON ELEMENTS tab in GEM_SRV wireframe.